-Slv&Elin exchanged the slight signs that the current interview had run its course.
-It was the slight tap of a pencil, the almost indistinguishable nod, a movement of hands or recrossing of legs.
+Slv&Elin exchanged the slight signs that the current interview had run its course—the slight tap of a pencil, the almost indistinguishable nod, a movement of hands or recrossing of legs.

 "I want to thank you for your time Compiler Hedvin," Slv said.
 "As our investigation continues we may need to call on you again for your expert advice.
 We're aware of your schedule, so we'll try not to be intrusive.
 However, the case is active, so we need to remind you of the legal non-Compile clause, meaning nothing we've said here together can be recorded or transferred in any way.
 Do you understand this statement?"

 "Yes.
 I am aware of it.
 I must comply with it," Hedvin replied, blankly.